 (1) Shares issued and outstanding as of December 31, 2020 included an aggregate of up to 817,500 shares of Class B common stock that were subject to forfeiture depending on the extent to which the underwriters' over-allotment option was exercised.
-In January 2021, 17,500 shares of Class B common stock were forfeited (see Note 5).
+In January 2021, 17,500 shares of Class B common stock were forfeited following the underwriters' partial exercise of the over-allotment option (see Note 5).